Menu

 2. AdWords ad groups

 An ad group contains one or more ads which target a shared set of keywords.
 You bid a price which will be used when an ad group’s keyword will trigger an ad to appear.
 This is known as a pay-per-click bid.
 Individual keywords can also have their own price.
-You can use ad groups to organise your ads by a common theme, such as similar products or service types.
+You can use ad groups to organize your ads by a common theme, such as similar products or service types.

 3. AdWords keywords

 Using the right keywords will ensure the right customers are seeing your ads.
-Well organised keywords will lead to high-performing ad groups.
+Well organized keywords will lead to high-performing ad groups.
 These will have high click-through rates, more conversions and high quality scores.

 AdWords allows you to match keywords in three ways: